cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/README.md

 scene.render();
 });
 ```
 4. Save file and navigate to the file explorer.
-Double click the index.html (browswer will open ooo ahhh I made a site)
+Double click the index.html

 Here we're going to switch over from vscode and the browser, to using the Babylon playground, located at: